gorpipe/gor/CONTRIBUTING.md

 For developers of GOR, people who want to contribute to the GOR codebase or documentation, or people who want to install from source and make local changes to their copy of GOR.

+For this to work you'll need to have merge rights to master otherwise te push from release script will fail.

 ## Reporting an Issue
 TBD